-14.2.
-Sleep Modes
+14.2 Sleep Modes

-The following Table shows the different sleep modes, BOD disable ability and their wake-up sources.
+The following table shows the different sleep modes, BOD disable ability, and their wake-up sources.

 Table 14-1.
-Active Clock Domains and Wake-up Sources in the Different Sleep Modes.
+Active Clock Domains and Wake-Up Sources in the Different Sleep Modes

-Active Clock Domains Oscillators Oscillators Wake-up Sources Software BOD Disable Sleep Mode clkCPU clkflash clk IO clkADC clkasy Main Clock Source Enabled Timer Oscillator Enabled INT and PCINT TWI Address Match Timer2 SPM/EEPROM Ready ADC WDT Other I/O BOD DISABle Idle Yes Yes Yes Yes Yes (2) Yes Yes Yes Yes Yes Yes Yes ADC Noise Reduction Yes Yes Yes Yes (2) Yes (3) Yes Yes (2) Yes Yes Yes Power-down Yes (3) Yes Yes Yes Power-save Yes Yes (2) Yes (3) Yes Yes Yes Yes Standby (1) Yes Yes (3) Yes Yes Yes Extended Standby Yes (2) Yes Yes (2) Yes (3) Yes Yes Yes Yes
+Sleep Mode Active Clock Domains Oscillators Wake-Up Sources 9 e CIKCPU CIKFLASH clk {lO} CIKADC clk {ASY} Main Clock Source Enabled Timer Oscillator Enabled INT and PCINT TWI Address Match Timer2 SPM/EEPROM Ready ADC WDT Other I/O Software BOD Disable Idle Yes Yes Yes Yes Yes (2) Yes Yes Yes Yes Yes Yes Yes ADC Noise Reduction Yes Yes Yes Yes (2) Yes (3) Yes Yes (2) Yes Yes Yes Power-Down Yes (3) Yes Yes Yes Power-Save Yes Yes (2) Yes (3) Yes Yes Yes Yes Standby (1) Yes Yes (3) Yes Yes Yes Extended Standby Yes (2) Yes Yes (2) Yes (3) Yes Yes Yes Yes

-- 1. Only recommended with external crystal or resonator selected as clock source. - 2.
-If Timer/Counter2 is running in asynchronous mode. - 3.
+- 1. Only recommended with external crystal or resonator selected as the clock source. - 2.
+If Timer/Counter2 is running in Asynchronous mode. - 3.
 For INT1 and INT0, only level interrupt.

-To enter any of the six sleep modes, the Sleep Enable bit in the Sleep Mode Control Register (SMCR.SE) must be written to '1' and a SLEEP instruction must be executed.
-Sleep Mode Select bits (SMCR.SM[2:0]) select which sleep mode (Idle, ADC Noise Reduction, Power-down, Power-save, Standby, or Extended Standby) will be activated by the SLEEP instruction.
+To enter any of the six sleep modes, the sleep enable bit in the Sleep Mode Control Register (SMCR.SE) must be written to '1' and a SLEEP instruction must be executed.
+Sleep Mode Select bits (SMCR.SM[2:0]) select which sleep mode (Idle, ADC Noise Reduction, Power-Down, Power-Save, Standby, or Extended Standby) will be activated by the SLEEP instruction.

-Note: The block diagram in the section System Clock and Clock Options provides an overview over the different clock systems in the device, and their distribution.
-This figure is helpful in selecting an appropriate sleep mode.
+Note: The block diagram in the section System Clock and Clock Options provides an overview over the different clock systems in the device and their distribution.
+This figure is helpful in selecting an appropriate Sleep mode.

-If an enabled interrupt occurs while the MCU is in a sleep mode, the MCU wakes up.
+If an enabled interrupt occurs while the MCU is in a Sleep mode, the MCU wakes up.
 The MCU is then halted for four cycles in addition to the start-up time, executes the interrupt routine, and resumes execution from the instruction following SLEEP.
-The contents of the Register File and SRAM are unaltered when the device wakes up from sleep.
-If a reset occurs during sleep mode, the MCU wakes up and executes from the Reset Vector.
+The contents of the register file and SRAM are unaltered when the device wakes up from sleep.
+If a reset occurs during Sleep mode, the MCU wakes up and executes from the Reset vector.